stevedevey/sql-painter/BuildPlan.md

 ## Overview
 A fully functional, responsive web-based SQL editor and database manager inspired by Beekeeper Studio.
 Starting with Microsoft SQL Server support and built with a modular, plugin-based architecture for future extensibility.
+Beekeeper Studio source code is available on GitHub URL: https://github.com/beekeeper-studio/beekeeper-studio/ Beekeeper Studio is a cross-platform SQL editor and database manager built with Electron, Vue.js 2, and TypeScript.

 ## Technology Stack
 - **Frontend**: React 18 + TypeScript